-This is a complete guide to learn about Microsoft teams live event in 2020.
+This is a complete guide to learn about Microsoft teams live event.

 Let’s dive right in.

 What is a live event in Microsoft teams?

 - Microsoft teams live events is designed to broadcast to up to 10,000 attendees and is a more difficult tool which ideally requires formal training.
 If you are organising a meeting with less than 200 attendees we recommend you use Teams Meetings.